TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [ ] Set up cookie so they don't lose progress
 - [ ] Code help popups (https://github.com/heelhook/chardin.js could be the answer?)
 - [ ] Make more mobile-friendly (reduce padding, increase text size on small screens)
+- [ ] (low priority) Fix the animation so they fade rather than vanish entirely.

 ##Results page
 - [ ] Decide on what this will look like (both after the decision page and straight)